Supporting Our Community

 Daily Acts is a local environmental non-profit focused on DIY solutions for resource conservation and community resilience.
 They have education programs and hands-on volunteer programs where you can get involved and learn more.

 BAMP is a nonprofit organization of local artists dedicated to facilitating and creating public art.
-Our vision is to turn bare, blighted walls into artistic gateways into the community’s surrounding environment.
+Our vision is to turn bare, blighted walls into artistic gateways to the community’s surrounding environment.

 The mission of The Living Room is to ease adversity, promote stability, and support self-reliance for their clients.